List of content you will read in this article:

 You need to make sure the VPS has enough resources for your project.
 Remember that your website will utilize resources on the server, which is why you are paying for the VPS.
 When you buy a VPS, be sure to check the VPS server price and the resources that come with it.
 To get value for your money, cross-check to confirm that the resources are enough.

 For instance, you will need RAM to run your media projects simultaneously.
-A Windows VPS solution's recommended amount of RAM is nothing less than 4GB.
+For a Windows VPS solution, it is generally recommended to have a minimum of 4GB of RAM to ensure optimal performance.
+However, if you're considering a Linux VPS server, the amount of RAM required may vary depending on the specific distribution and usage requirements.
+In general, most Linux VPS providers recommend a minimum of 1GB RAM for basic usage, while more resource-intensive applications may require anywhere from 2GB to 8GB or more.
 Note that this amount may vary depending on the intensity of the projects and activities you run on your website.

 The type and amount of storage also matter.
 A solid-state drive (SSD) storage is more ideal for VPS hosting than the traditional hard disk.
 You will enjoy better performance due to the high data transfer speed witnessed with SSDs.